lewisje/renderengine/README.txt

 Notes:

-    * Just as a note, the best performance of any browser is Google's _Chrome_.
+    * Just as a note, the best performance of any browser is Google's Chrome.
 Their V8 Javascript engine is just fantastic.
 I'm not stating this as an endorsement, but more as a challenge for the other browser makers to step up and compete!
 However, there are some features not yet supported in Chromium which need to be addressed before I will endorse it fully.

     * Additional tests for different browsers on multiple platforms would be nice.
 I only have a Windows PC and occasional access to a Mac and/or iPhone.

-    * Requests for additional browsers should be sent to bfattori AT gmail DOT com, or posted on the wiki page.
+    * Requests for additional browsers should be sent to bfattori AT gmail DOT com, or posted to the discussion group.

     * There is a project to bring the Cairo (Firefox's renderer) canvas to Internet Explorer.
 When this works, I will test and add IE to my list of browsers.
 The ExCanvas object doesn't perform fast enough for this engine.